 At first he thought that the reasons for his disbelief in his university education, then began to look for them in earlier periods of his life.
 So he got to his childhood, until the time when he was 6 years old.
 And what happened then?
 He lived in one of the cities of Russia, was a nice boy, every Sunday he went to church, and stood in the middle of the temple ahead of others and prayed to God.
-Every Sunday, parents gave him 1 a penny, which he had to put in the hat of a poor blind man, and he laid it and went to church with the feeling that he had done a good deed, showed love, attention and now can go to God with a clear conscience.
-Once before Christmas, he was walking with his mother around the city, and they went to the store where a wonderful wooden horse was sold, which cost 6 cents.
+Every Sunday, parents gave him 1 a penny, which he had to put in the hat of a poor blind man, and he put it and went to church with the feeling that he did a good deed, showed love, attention and now can go to God with a clear conscience.
+Somehow before Christmas, he was walking with his mother around the city, and they went to the store, where a wonderful wooden horse was sold, which cost 6 cents.
 Sasha asked Mom to buy her, but she refused, and he returned home very upset.
 And the next Sunday, when he went to church with the beggar, he thought that if six times he did not give him a penny, he could buy himself a horse himself.
 And he did not give a penny at that time.

 But the reason is not only this.
 Throughout history, atheism is also an attempt to convince ourselves that there is no God to justify our sinful predilections.
 This denial does not necessarily begin in the mind or reason, but most often occurs somewhere in the depths of a fallen soul, in our heart.
-The atheist seems to reason: "If there is no God, then nothing will happen to me for my sins, because I live once, and it's better to live for my own pleasure, and what will happen to my soul after a physical death is not interesting to me.
+The atheist seems to reason: "If there is no God, then nothing will happen to me for my sins, because I live once, and it is better to live for my own pleasure, and what will happen to my soul after a physical death is not interesting to me.
 If there is no God, then what is the use of virtue?
-Material goods can be felt, and virtue-what is this treasure?
-"And, again, all this arises spontaneously in the depths of a fallen spirit, and only then can form in the form of a logically harmonious materialistic worldview.
+Material wealth can be felt, and virtue-what is this treasure?
+"And, again, all this arises spontaneously in the depths of the fallen spirit, and only then can form in the form of a logically harmonious materialistic worldview.

 Now, if unbelief is an attempt to hide from God to justify one's sins, faith is the way back, a return to God with the desire to be cleansed from sins.
 But to return, you need to know the way, and for this you need a search.
 And very often a person comes to faith because his soul suddenly feels a certain call, the need to search.
 Man does not yet understand that he lacks God, but he already feels that his routine does not satisfy him.
 A sort of search for the meaning of life begins, because suddenly the senselessness of our earthly vanity is revealed.
-I want to add to this that usually people seek the meaning of life not through rational, logical reasoning, but intuitively, as some internal need.
+I want to add to this that usually people seek the meaning of life not through rational, logical reasoning, but intuitively, as some inner need.

 I'm young, life in me is strong,